Sudbourne: Clark

+Four avenues, each a mile long, converged from different angles on the area in front of the house.
+One was lined with chestnuts, one with elms, and two with beeches.
+There had been a fifth, planted with elms by Lord Hertford, which attacked the house frontally, but it was overgrown and grandly mysterious ...
+In between two of the avenues was a nine-hole golf course ...
+In the other half of the park were two circles of beech trees which enclosed the stables of our Suffolk Punches.

 As well as Sudbourne, Clark bought the 75,000 acre Ardnamurchan estate in Scotland, together with its two houses built by Charles Rudd, the main business associate of Cecil Rhodes, namely Glenborrodale Castle (used for deer stalking) and Sheilbridge (used for salmon fishing).
 The Clarks used Sheilbridge and let Glenborrodale to "a grim old Scottish financier named Fleming".
 He also built a house at Cap Martin in the South of France, where he kept a succession of large yachts, three of which were named "Katoomba", after the place he had visited in Australia.

 Lord Clark's son the MP Alan Clark, wrote in his diary in 1996:

+"On the way back from Aldeburgh we detoured to Sudbourne.
+The great house demolished but wonderful stablings and outbuildings still, although the glass canopies for resting the cars and carriages are gone, like the huge greenhouses, although the walled garden perimeter is still intact.
+What a huge property!
+All the cottage ornée are untouched - almost vulgar, but my goodness they were well built.
+We wandered about ...
+I posed for a photograph, got on some disintegrating stone steps with a large cedar growing nearby the whole garden now a wilderness and the lake grown over.
+When we returned I got out the albums - everything so spick and span.
+But a vast undertaking.
+My grandfather went there quite a lot; taking trout in May, pheasants in October and November.
+In between to Scotland - on the yacht - and sometimes just for a night on passage to 25 Berkeley Square.
+Yet Sudbourne could never really have been kept on - which Sheilbridge could.
+Though both estates so vast that without perpetual supervision you were going to get ripped off".

 Boynton

 In 1918 the greater part of the Sudbourne estate was sold by Clark to Walter Boynton, described by Lord Clark as "a speculator", who was mainly interested in the value of the timber and felled much of the woodland.

 The Clark family however remained in residence for a further two years before the sale was completed.
 Although in 1920 Boynton re-sold most of the estate, in 1929 he still retained a substantial landholding in the Iken section.